Naylor95023/ARtoolkit-with-Andriod-Studio/README.md

 # ARtoolkit-with-Andriod-Studio

-This is a project of artolkit
+This is a project of artoolkit

 Reference Source : https://github.com/kosiara/artoolkit-android-studio-example